paulahitz8/RPGUIMenus/docs/README.md

 ![statsdarksouls](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/stats_darksouls.png?raw=true)

 ## Skills Menu
 This menu displays the skills that are or can be obtained by the character.
 They can be displayed in different ways, like in a list.
-I believe the most common and efficient way to display it is in a tree.
+I believe the most common and efficient way to display it is in a tree diagram.

 _Skyrim_:
 ![skillskyrim](https://github.com/paulahitz8/RPGUIMenus/blob/main/docs/images/skills_skyrim.jpg?raw=true)